-- Conditions: The flows in Fremont Indian State Park have been very murky because of low-elevation snowmelt.
-Work is progressing to remove non-native trout from the Clear Creek drainage.
-Much of the drainage is currently fishless, except in between Fish and Shingle creeks and in the state park.
+- Conditions: The section of the creek that runs through Fremont Indian State Park is muddy because of runoff.
+The work to remove nonnative trout from the Clear Creek drainage is progressing.
+There are no fish in much of the drainage, except in between Fish and Shingle creeks and inside the state park.
 Bonneville cutthroat trout were stocked in these two sections in fall 2012.

 - Location: Western Sevier County, southwest of Richfield